-These data were collected as part of a project by Andy Tattersall, Kate O'Neill, Chris Carroll (University of Sheffield) Nick Sheppard (University of Leeds) Thom Blake (University of York) which will be published sometime in 2020.
-The draft title of the paper is: Exploring open access coverage of Wikipedia cited research across the White Rose Universities.
+These data were collected as part of a project by Andy Tattersall, Kate O'Neill, Chris Carroll (University of Sheffield) Nick Sheppard (University of Leeds) Thom Blake (University of York).

 A data request to Altmetric.com was submitted on the 16th April 2019 for entries that included authors from any of the three White Rose universities that are cited at least once in a Wikipedia entry.
 Data were tabulated and descriptive statistics were produced.
 The implications of the data are then discussed.
 We looked at just the White Rose universities of Leeds, Sheffield and York as they have their own shared Open Access repository in addition to their long history of collaboration, research focus; in addition that they are all members of the Russell Group of universities.

 The Altmetric.com data was tabulated with discipline data extracted from university systems.
 Wikipedia page entries and embedded citations were collected by Altmetric.com using unique identifiers within the research such as a DOI, PubMed ID or ISBN, this also included the data the research was cited within a Wikipedia entry.
 They also collected further bibliographic data that included publication title and date.
 Data collection also included the individual Altmetric.com page corresponding to each Wikipedia citation.